yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 ignore warning messages.
 Lots of warnings messages can conceal important errors.

 Lack of detailed information is also a problem.
 What if you get a simple message `error occurred`?
-You will get lost.
+You get lost.

 ## Conceptual Models
-> Conceptual models are valuable in providing understanding,
+> **Conceptual models** are valuable in providing understanding,
 > in predicting how things will behave, and in figuring out what to do
 > when things do not go as planned.

 Consider traditional watches.
 Most of them have relatively many features for their buttons.
 And they seem to have no proper conceptual models.

 [^1]: It's actually [Spacemacs](http://spacemacs.org/), which is a plugin-powered *Emacs* with *Vim* key mappings.